ans-cloud/azure_service_catalogue/purview-account/readme.md

 </a>

-This template will create an Azure Purview Account
+This template will create an Azure Purview Account with 1 Capacity Unit in a UK region.
+The purview account will be accessible via an Azure public endpoint